apan64/InteractiveProgramming/README.md

 # InteractiveProgramming
-This is the base repo for the interactive programming project for Software Design, Spring 2016 at Olin College.
+This is the repository for our game, which allows the player character to be controlled via keyboard inputs or the location of a face detected by a computer's webcam.
+In order to play the game, the graphics.py file must be run.